-Remember that moment in the film when they are travelling through the dark woods along the scary yellow brick road path?
-They’re imagining things.
-They’re imagining those lions, tigers, and bears (Oh My!).
+Remember that moment in the film when they are traveling through the dark woods along the scary yellow brick road path?
+They imagine things.
+They imagine those lions, tigers, and bears (Oh My!).
 This is your next step.

 So you have your horrible, spoiler-ridden studio trailer in your head, you’ve watered that seed by watching movies, and you’ve found your soundtrack that best encompasses the tone and atmosphere of your story.
 Now it’s time to put all of that together and wander through those dark woods we call the writing process.
 But wait, you’re still not allowed to type anything beyond FADE IN.
 Be patient.

 Remember when I wrote that writing isn’t always about putting pen to paper or fingers to keys?
 This is too true.

 Take your iPhone (or CDs if you’re kicking it old school) and go for a drive, a walk, a run, a bike ride, or whatever equivalent.
 Or perhaps find a quiet room, a deserted field on a nice day, or any other comfort place that you can think of.
 In fact, do all of these examples and more as you listen to your soundtrack and visualize scenes from your script that you’ve conjured during the trailer creation process and through your many movie screenings.

 Let your mind wander.
 Pay attention to the road if you’re driving, yes, but let your mind wander.
 It’s easy enough even when you’re simply driving to the store, driving to work, mowing the lawn, etc. Let your mind wander as you ponder your story and see it develop through your mind’s eye after being fed with all of these visuals and music.

 I usually start from the opening moments of the script and just write in my head.
 I play what I do have visualized in my head over and over while trying to envision what happens next.
 And then I build, build, and build.